-(e) Following the adoption of the Authority's Core Strategy in October 2011, work has continued to complete both Development Management Policies and detailed guidance on sustainable buildings and renewable energy, and other technical design guidance.
-Collectively the suite of policies and supplementary guidance will form the Authority's Local Development Plan which will provide a basis for greater clarity and certainty in decision making over the next 10-15 years.
-A draft set of development management policies have formed the basis of detailed discussions on the full document with members and other stakeholders prior to the formal agreement of this important Development Plan Document (DPD).
+(e) Following the adoption of the Authority's Core Strategy in October 2011, work has continued to complete both Development Management Policies and detailed supporting guidance.
+Collectively this suite of policies and supplementary guidance forms the Authority's Local Development Plan which provides a basis for greater clarity and certainty in decision making over the next 10-15 years.
+As the National Planning Policy Framework states that local planning authorities should review their Local Plans every 5 years, in March 2019 the Authority agreed the process and timescales for carrying out a review and this process has progressed during 2019/20.